-The Federal Government’s Export Market Development Grant (EMDG) is a cash rebate program to encourage more Australian businesses to export.
+The Federal Government’s Export Market Development Grant (EMDG) is a program to encourage more Australian businesses to export.

 As Australia’s only national advisors, we can help you get the maximum grant you are entitled to.

-The incentive is that eligible businesses will receive a cash rebate based on their level of overseas marketing spend.
+The incentive is that eligible businesses will receive funding based on their level of overseas marketing spend.
 The program is non-competitive, and if you are eligible and have the right documents you will receive a grant.

 The pool of funds is currently $157.9 million per annum, and most industries and services are eligible.
-The rebate is approximately 50% of eligible marketing expenses with the maximum grant being $150,000 (subject to available funding).
+Currently it provides a cash rebate of approximately 50% of eligible marketing expenses with the maximum grant being $150,000 (subject to available funding).

 The first step is to determine whether your business is eligible – below are the key requirements (without the legalistic language and detail – we can talk that through with you).

 Exporting or intending to export